Culture-Led English Learning

 This is something you need from any kind of coach.
 Language learning has ups and downs, and frustrations.

-An empathetic coach can navigate you around the hurdles, and knows when to push you and when it is time to rest.
+An empathetic coach can navigate you around the hurdles and know when to push you and when it is time to rest.

 Relaxing on an Immersion Englihs holiday - 3 girls sitting in a nice public garden.
 For artist English teacher blog.

-Artist studies are brilliant environments for language learning as they are exciting, tactile and visual.
+Artist studios are brilliant environments for language learning as they are exciting, tactile and visual.